Table of Contents

 The Portal Vein System of the Liver

 In addition to the stomach, small and large intestine, the blood from the gall bladder, pancreas and spleen also flows to the liver via the portal vein (technically called the hepatic portal vein).
-The portal vein drains blood delivered to the above organs via the three large, unpaired branches of the aorta: The truncus coeliacus, the A. mesenterica superior and the A. mesenterica inferior.
+The portal vein drains blood delivered to the above organs via the three large, unpaired branches of the aorta: The Celiac Trunk, the Superior Mesenteric Artery and the Inferior Mesenteric Artery.

 The hepatic portal vein is formed by the joining of the splenic vein and the superior mesenteric vein.
 The inferior mesenteric vein drains into the splenic vein.
 The majority of the blood from the abdomen runs through these three large veins.
 The following branches drain directly into the portal vein:

-Since the blood is only partially saturated with oxygen, the liver needs vasa privata, which supplies its additional needs.
+Since the blood is only partially saturated with oxygen, the liver needs additional oxygenated blood to supply its needs.
 The hepatic artery from the celiac trunk assumes this task.
-The portal vein is therefore the vas publicum of the liver.
-The portal vein and the hepatic artery, together with the common bile duct, the main duct of the bile, form the porta hepatis.
+The portal vein is, therefore, the vast public of the liver, a vessel carrying blood that contains chemicals to be transformed for the good of the whole body.
+The portal vein and the hepatic artery, together with the common bile duct, the main duct carrying bile, form the porta hepatis.

 After the blood has been processed, it finds its way into the inferior vena cava via the hepatic veins.
-Their vascular tree collects blood from the centrolobular veins of the hepatic sinusoids after the vessels of the paotra hepatis have delivered the blood to the ramifications of the vessels from the porta hepatis (see under liver).
+Their vascular tree collects blood from the centrilobular veins of the hepatic sinusoids after the vessels of the porta hepatis have delivered the blood to their intrahepatic ramifications (see under liver).

-When the liver is damaged however, for example, in terms of chronic alcohol abuse and the resulting cirrhosis, the vascular bed in the hepatic parenchyma can be reduced.
-Therefore the same volume of blood, at a constant flow rate, must be pushed out of the portal vein via fewer vessels.
+When the liver is damaged, however, for example in cirrhosis from chronic alcohol abuse, the vascular bed in the hepatic parenchyma is reduced.
+Therefore at a constant flow rate, the same volume of blood must be pushed out of the portal vein via fewer vessels.
 The pressure in the portal vein increases and portal hypertension develops.

 This may be so great that the blood reverses its direction of flow.
 It does not flow directly into the liver anymore, but rather away from the liver.
 It seeks other ways back to the heart.
 These are called the portal-systemic anastomoses:

-Portal vein → Vv.
-Gastricae → Vv.
-Esophageal → azygos / hemiazygos → superior vena cava
+Portal vein → Gastric vv → Esophageal vv → azygos/hemiazygos → superior vena cava

 2. Paraumbilical Anastomoses:

-a) Portal vein → umbilical veins → Vv.paraumbilicales → V. superior epigastric → V. internal thoracic → subclavian vein → superior vena cava
+a) Portal vein → umbilical veins → paraumbilical vv → superior epigastric v. → internal thoracic v. → subclavian vein → superior vena cava

-b) Portal vein → umbilical veins → Vv. paraumbilicales → epigastric inferior → external iliac vein → inferior vena cava
+b) Portal vein → umbilical veins → paraumbilical vv → inferior epigastric → external iliac vein → inferior vena cava

-c) Portal vein → umbilical veins → paraumbilicales → superficial abdominal veins: V. thoracoepigastrica, V. thoracia lateralis, superficial epigastric vein
+c) Portal vein → umbilical veins → paraumbilical vv → superficial abdominal veins: thoracoepigastric v., lateral thoracic v., superficial epigastric vein

 3. Colic Anastomoses:

-Portal vein → superior and inferior mesenteric vein → Vv.
-Colicae → Vv.
-Lumbales ascendentes → directly into the inferior vena cava or via V.azygos/hemiazygos → superior vena cava
+Portal vein → superior and inferior mesenteric vein → Colic vv. → ascending lumbar vv. → directly into the inferior vena cava or via V.azygos/hemiazygos → superior vena cava

 4. Rectal Anastomoses:

-Portal vein → inferior mesenteric vein → V. rectales superior → Vv.
-Rectales media/inferior → internal iliac vein → inferior vena cava
+Portal vein → inferior mesenteric vein → superior rectal (hemorrhoidal) vv.→ middle/inferior rectal (hemorrhoidal) vv. → internal iliac vein → inferior vena cava

-A phenomenon on the skin of the abdomen in which protruding veins around the belly button develop, is called caput medusae.
-They arise through the bypass circuit over the re-opened V. umbilicalis (see 2).
+A phenomenon on the skin of the abdomen in which protruding veins around the umbilicus develop is called caput medusae.
+They arise through the bypass circuit over the re-opened umbilical veins (see 2).

 The overfilling of the rectal veins causes hemorrhoids.
 These can also be extended to such an extent that they burst (see 4).